GlennWSo/resume/ssg/content/4fun/nixos.md

 duration = "ongoing"
 +++

-Glenn use Linux for both work and personal projects.
-Currently he uses NixOS and benefits from the robust development environments it offer.
+I use Linux for both work and personal projects.
+Currently I use NixOS and benefits from the robust development environments it offers.